elunna/recipes/desserts_and_treats/french opera cake.md

 For the ganache:

-170 grams (6 ounces) dark chocolate, finely chopped, 120 ml (4.2 ounces) heavy cream
+170 g (6 oz) dark chocolate, finely chopped, 120 ml (4.2 oz) heavy cream

 Place the chocolate in a heatproof bowl.